Elektronixx/TLD-Interactive-Map/README.md

-# Interactive Map for the Long Dark
+# TLD-Interactive-Map
-The Long Dark Interactive Map
+An Interactive Map to View all Maps of the Game "The Long Dark"